To provide jobs and work opportunities for Street Survivors (current and formerly unhoused individuals).

 651-788-2261 (Jerry’s cell phone: please text)

 Board of Directors:

 Sabrina Garbutt (Business Consulting), Ed Fisher (Retired Lawyer), Daniel Velner (former IT specialist and Street Survivor), Arthur Johnson (Homeless Center Volunteer) and Treasurer, and Margaret Solberg (Real Estate Sales).

-Prevail News was formed to produce newspapers for vendors to sell alongside roads.
+Prevail News was formed in 2015 to produce newspapers for vendors to sell alongside roads.
 It was our hope that Prevail News could replicate what has been done in Nashville, Tennessee, where all who are homeless and formerly homeless sell newspapers instead of holding signs.
 However, in the Twin Cities, it is more profitable to panhandle than it is to sell newspapers.
 Furthermore, those who panhandle are not always homeless.